Private Tours Entirely Designed Around You

 Ramen shops at midnight have their own ecosystem.
 You'll see construction workers ending late shifts, students cramming for exams, and groups of friends continuing conversations that started hours earlier.
 Everyone's there for the same reason: Tokyo's late-night ramen culture creates this shared space where the city comes together over noodles.

-The best things to do in Tokyo at night often happen spontaneously.
+The best things to do at night often happen spontaneously.
 You're walking home from drinks, you smell that unmistakable tonkotsu aroma, and suddenly you're sitting next to strangers slurping noodles at 2am.
 It's quintessentially Tokyo.

 People eating and drinking at a Tachinomiya (standing bar) in Tokyo